nhjschulz/flashcontainer/README.md

-# Pargen - A tool for Flashable Parameter Container Creation
+# Pargen - A Tool for Flashable Parameter Container Creation

 ParGen is an embedded development tool for generation of parameters values that can be stored in flash memory and maintained independently from the application.